lorddaedra/django-magiclink/README.md

 #### Signup page

-If you want users to have to signup before being able to log in you will want to override the signup page template using the `MAGICLINK_SIGNUP_TEMPLATE_NAME` setting.
 This is needed when `MAGICLINK_REQUIRE_SIGNUP = True`.
 On successful signup the user will be sent a login email with a magic link.

 When overriding this template please ensure the following content is included: